robertdavidgraham/masscan/doc/masscan.8.markdown

 	is a range like "10.0.0.1-10.0.0.100".
 The third is a CIDR address, like "0.0.0.0/0".
 At least one target must be specified.
 Multiple targets can be specified.
-This can be specified as multiple options separated by space, or can be separated by a comma as a single option, such as `10.0.0.0/8,192.168.0.1`.
+This can be specified as multiple options separated by a space, or can be separated by a comma as a single option, such as `10.0.0.0/8,192.168.0.1`.

   * `--range <ip/range>`: the same as target range spec described above,